 The elbow is fairly unassuming.
 After all, it is the joint that connects the upper and lower arms and isn’t typically in one’s line of sight.
 But a healthy elbow is required and used in the course of performing a stunning array of physical actions that use the arm.
 When a worker whose job requires significant upper body activity sustains an occupational injury that affects the elbow, he or she will likely need medical attention.
 And, if the injury is severe enough, it may be impossible to continue in one’s normal capacity for a prolonged duration.

 When this happens, a family can be subject to intense financial hardship and a worker needs to be able to seek and obtain the appropriate medical care to ensure a swift and full recovery.
 The benefits available to you through your employer’s workers’ compensation insurance can help you through this challenging time.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.

 Common Elbow Problems